Gov. Abbott forms Domestic Terrorism Task Force in wake of El Paso shooting

 With the El Paso shooting fresh on the public’s mind, he is almost certain to face questions on what his administration is doing to protect Texans from these kinds of attacks in the future.

-It is one of two significant mass shootings that have occurred in Texas since Abbott took office in 2015.
+It is one of three significant mass shootings that have occurred in Texas since Abbott took office in 2015.

-26 people were killed a Sutherland Springs church in 2017 in what is still the fifth-worst mass shooting in American history.
+26 people were killed at Sutherland Springs church in 2017 in what is still the fifth-worst mass shooting in American history.
+In 2018, 10 people were killed at Sante Fe High School, which was the second-worst school shooting in the country last year behind only Parkland massacre in Florida.

 Abbott’s office said the task force will have four main objectives: